microsoft/onnxruntime/docs/reference/api/java-api.md

 # ONNX Runtime Java API
 {: .no_toc }

-The ONNX runtime provides a Java binding for running inference on ONNX models on a JVM, using Java 8 or newer.
+The ONNX runtime provides a Java binding for running inference on ONNX models on a JVM.

 ## Contents
 {: .no_toc }